ntucllab/CLImage_Dataset/README.md

 ## CLCIFAR20

-This Complementary labeled CIFAR100 dataset contains 3 human annotated complementary labels for all 50000 images in the training split of CIFAR100.
+This complementary labeled CIFAR100 dataset contains 3 human-annotated complementary labels for all 50,000 images in the training split of CIFAR100.
 We group 4-6 categories as a superclass according to [[1]](https://arxiv.org/abs/2110.12088) and collect the complementary labels of these 20 superclasses.
 The workers are from Amazon Mechanical Turk(https://www.mturk.com).
 We randomly sampled 4 different labels for 3 different annotators, so each image would have 3 (probably repeated) complementary labels.

 ### Dataset Structure